 - Continuing-care retirement community.
-Continuing-care retirement communities offer several levels of care in one setting — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
+These communities offer several levels of care in one setting — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
 Residents can move among the various levels of care depending on their needs.

 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
 Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.

-- What are your personal preferences?
+What are your personal preferences?
 Would you or your loved one prefer a smaller facility or certain living arrangements, such as a single room?
 Would you rather eat your meals in a cafeteria setting or in your own room?
 What amenities are most important?

 - What can you afford?
 Get the details on prices, fees and services.
 Know what's included in the monthly fee and what costs extra.

 - What's available close to home?
-Being close to friends and family can ease the transition to long term care.
+Being close to friends and family can ease the transition to long-term care.
 If vacancies are an issue, ask about waiting lists.

-Does the facility seem safe?
-Does it smell OK?
-Is the temperature comfortable?
+Does the facility smell OK, and is the temperature comfortable?
 Are there enough caregivers on staff?
-What are the rooms like?
 Later, make unscheduled visits to make sure your first impression was accurate.

-- How does the facility compare with others?
+How does the facility compare with others?
 What have you heard about the facility?
-Contact the Better Business Bureau to check whether any complaints have been filed against the facility, and use online applications such as the Nursing Home Compare tool on the Medicare website.
+Contact your local Better Business Bureau to check whether any complaints have been filed against the facility, and use online applications such as the Nursing Home Compare tool on the Medicare website.

-Long term care can be expensive — and, typically, it's an out-of-pocket expense.
+Long-term care can be expensive — and, typically, it's an out-of-pocket expense.

-Premiums generally increase with the person's age and coverage benefits vary significantly.
-If you're considering long term care insurance, make sure the policy covers any pre-existing conditions as well as conditions that could develop later, such as dementia.
+Premiums generally increase with the person's age, and coverage benefits vary significantly.
+If you're considering long-term care insurance, make sure the policy covers any pre-existing conditions as well as conditions that could develop later, such as dementia.
 Also check whether you can reduce coverage if the premiums become too expensive.

 Other options might include a reverse mortgage — in which you convert part of the equity in your home into cash — or the sale of a life insurance policy for the present value of the policy (life settlement).

-If you're researching long term care options for a parent or other loved one, include your loved one in the process as much as possible.
+If you're researching long-term care options for a parent or other loved one, include your loved one in the process as much as possible.
 Consider these tips:

 - Plan ahead.
-Don't wait until a loved one needs a long term care facility.
+Don't wait until a loved one needs a long-term care facility.
 Start planning early so that you have time to evaluate the options together.

-- Work long term care into everyday conversation.
+- Work long-term care into everyday conversation.
 If your mother mentions a problem turning on the faucet, for example, you might ask whether she could use help bathing or managing other aspects of personal care.

 - Listen to your loved one's preferences and concerns.
-If your loved one is mentally competent, recognize his or her right to make decisions about long term care.
+If your loved one is mentally competent, recognize his or her right to make decisions about long-term care.
 Stay positive as you remind your loved one that his or her safety is your primary concern.

 The idea of leaving home or receiving in-home help for everyday activities can be distressing.
-The more you know about the options, however, the better choices you can make.
+The more you know about the options, the better choices you can make.